joachimdalen/azure-functions-test-utils/README.md

 > MSTest wrapper for Azure Functions Core Tools for easy bootstrapping of integration tests.

+Currently under development to make things work together.
+When all the intial functionality is in place, a refactor will be done to clean some things up.

 ## Getting started

 Add the following base class [BaseFunctionTest](src/SampleFunctions.IntegrationTests/BaseFunctionTest.cs) to your test project, this allows us to hook into MSTest.
 All your test needs to inherit from this class.